 Information Communication Technology (ICT)

 Nigeria is one of the emerging ICT hubs in Africa.
 Many businesses are now available.
 Many more will join and become visible within the coming month.
 With the increasing use of affordable smartphones and easy access to the internet, businesses are beginning to thrive online.
 They are taking advantage of free access to a wide range of online customers.

 As a result, the creation of virtual businesses that operate via social media is also on the increase.
 Nigeria has an abundance of young and highly skilled manpower that will drive this sector.
 Therefore companies and individuals can use this opportunity to set up IT companies to offer various ICT-based solutions.

 Nigeria has a population of over 180 million.
 With an increasing population, there is a remarkably high demand for healthcare services.
 The construction of medical facilities with modern healthcare technology will increase accessibility to medical services.
 It will also reduce the rate at which Nigerians seek medical treatments abroad.
 Also, It will increase health awareness across all population levels in the country.

 Furthermore, opportunities in the healthcare sector are not for hospital management.
 Certainly, it also includes the provision of health insurance services (HMOs) and pharmaceuticals, etc. This sector promises a huge and quick return on investment.
 Companies and individuals can invest in this sector of the Nigerian economy.
 The nation has the manpower and the material resources to drive this sector of the economy.

-Therefore companies and individuals can use this opportunity to set up health care centers across the nation.
+Therefore companies and individuals can use this opportunity to set up healthcare centers across the nation.

 Oil and Gas

 It is on record that Nigeria has one of the largest oil and gas deposits in the world.
 The oil and gas sector plays important role in the economy of Nigeria.
 Exploration of the country’s huge oil and gas reserves is still on.
 This means that investors can make a lot of return on their investment.

 The FG also seeks to explore huge Nigeria’s natural gas reserves as an alternative source of power generation.
 Nigeria has oil and gas deposits in 10 states.
 Some of the states are; Abia, Imo, Rivers, Delta, Lagos, etc. Therefore companies and individuals can use this opportunity to set up petrochemical companies across the nation.

 Nigeria has abundant solid mineral deposits.
 Unfortunately, due to the government’s focus on oil and gas, this viable sector of the Nigerian economy is neglected and the huge economic impact that it should have had on the economy is lost.
 The solid mineral sector of the country is not properly harnessed and is been managed by locals.

 Investors can explore the opportunities untapped in this sector of the economy.
 Some of the solid minerals in Nigeria include Talc, Gypsum, Iron Ore, Lead/Zinc, and Gold.

 This is another profitable sector to invest in the Nigerian economy.
 Given the huge population of Nigeria, investment in the transportation sector has been rewarding.
 A huge amount of taxpayers’ money has been invested in the development of infrastructure for transportation.

 Plans are on the ground to further develop the maritime industry by constructing two new seaports in Bonny, Rivers State, and Lekki, Lagos State.
-Furthermore, The Aviation Sector is not left out from this chain of development as the Federal Government has announced approval to concession the international airports in Abuja and Lagos.
+Furthermore, The Aviation Sector is not left out of this chain of development as the Federal Government has announced approval to concession the international airports in Abuja and Lagos.

 It is important to note that the inland waterways are a transport medium with potentials that are insufficiently harnessed.